JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 Let's patch the
 `app/src/main/res/layout/activity_main.xml` file
 (the name may be different if we changed it in the new project wizard).
-Select the _Text_ tab on the bottom of the preview to switch it to the XML source and add several more attributes to the `<TextView>` element:
+Select the _Text_ tab at the bottom of the preview to switch it to XML and add several more attributes to the `<TextView>` element:
 ```
         android:id="@+id/main_text"